 Another factor that is different between situations is which disease is causing dementia.
 Many discussions talk of dementia as if it is one thing.
 But dementia has many symptoms.
 The disease affects which symptoms are more prominent.
 It affects how symptoms change with time.
-If you are looking after a fast-deteriorating younger-onset FTD patient with personality changes, you are likely to have behavioral problems.
-But if you are caring for a mild-mannered patient with vascular dementia, the care needed will be very different.
+If you are looking after a fast-deteriorating younger-onset FTD individual with personality changes, you are likely to have behavioral problems.
+But if you are caring for a mild-mannered person who had vascular dementia, the care needed will be very different.

-Note:This site’s discussions are intended for India-based family caregivers living with the patient.
+Note:This site’s discussions are intended for India-based family caregivers living with the person with dementia.
 The site also discusses special care situations and related issues, like long-distance care, family conflicts, early onset care planning, etc.

-Caring for someone with dementia is difficult because patients decline in many ways.
+Caring for someone with dementia is difficult because the person declines in many ways.
 Care usually goes on for several years, and caregivers have to make many changes in their life to provide this care.
-It is heart-breaking to watch the patient lose memories and ability to do things.
-Changes in the patient’s personality are difficult to accept and adjust to.
+It is heart-breaking to watch someone lose memories and ability to do things.
+Changes in personality are difficult to accept and adjust to.